Talos Art Foundry Ltd

 2.1 The Client may place an Order (which instructs the Foundry to proceed with producing the Order as detailed in the quotation) following their acceptance of the quotation only in one of the following written ways:

 (c) By returning a signed copy of the quotation.
 The Client may sign the quotation copy held at the Foundry (which can be printed off for the Client at the time)

-2.2 The Foundry may only be bound by the conditions of his express acceptance of the firm and definitive Order from the Client, by written instruction or all other means of communication which produce a document (electronic or hardcopy), as listed in clause 2.1 above.
+2.2 The Foundry may only be bound by the conditions of its express acceptance of the firm and definitive Order from the Client, by written instruction or all other means of communication which produce a document (electronic or hardcopy), as listed in clauses 2.1 or 2.1.1 above.

 2.3 For the avoidance of doubt, a verbal instruction to produce the Order will not be accepted unless it is followed – prior to the Order starting – in one of the written ways outlined above in clause 2.1.

-2.4 When the Client places an Order – as described in clause 2.1 – the Client has formed a binding contract with the Foundry as detailed in clause 1.4 above.
+2.4 When the Client places an Order – as described in clause 2.1 or 2.1.1 – the Client has formed a binding contract with the Foundry as detailed in clause 1.4 above.

 2.5 The Client is responsible for ensuring the accuracy of the terms of any Order when submitted to the Foundry prior to its commencement.
 This includes any applicable specifications which define any part of the Order to be made in all aspects.
 This also includes the nature and types of control, inspection and tests required for acceptance, if any.
 In the case of there being no specification concerning the inspection and tests to be carried out on the Order, the Foundry is only obliged to carry out a simple visual and dimensional inspections.